Describe a time when someone asked for your opinion: IELTS Speaking Cue Card

 Follow up questions

-How did you feel when your junior asked for your opinion?
+How do you feel when someone asks for your opinion on their appearance?

-What factors do you think are important when giving career advice?
+Do you think it's important to consider someone's personality when giving fashion advice?

-Have you ever disagreed with a group decision?
+Have you ever disagreed with someone's choice of outfit?
 How did you handle it?

 Cue 1:Who asked for your opinion?